BigPolarBear1/factorization/README.md

 To build: python3 setup.py build_ext --inplace</br>
 To run: python3 run_qs.py -keysize 140 -base 10_000 -sbase 4000 -debug 1 -lin_size 1_000_000 -quad_size 1</br></br>

-Alright, doing some big reductions in complexity and in the process of rewriting the high level appraoch of Improed_QS_Variant.
+Alright, doing some big reductions in complexity and in the process of rewriting the high level approach of Improved_QS_Variant.
 If you run the above command, it should finish somewhere between 300-500 smooths.
 This is because we only mark the sieve interval with odd exponents i the prime is less then the -sbase value.

 The code is also already in place to check multiple quadratic coefficients, but it wont find much smooths on those with resizing the modulus.
 Which I dont want to waste time on as I'm going to rework all that code next.